jon-r/angular_folio/src/app/folio/projects/notes.md

   - consider non-template elements, outside the frame?, mimic cv layout?

 #projects
-general style improve. (best to do after more images) first of each project to have super dark bg of part of the site (behind a little screenshot) fix the little screens - multi matte (can find exact px height of the white)
+first of each project to have super dark bg of part of the site (behind a little screenshot) fix the little screens - multi matte (can find exact px height of the white)